EridianAlpha/eridian.xyz/README.md

-# EridianAlpha.com
+# Eridian.xyz

-This is the source code for the [EridianAlpha.com](https://eridianalpha.com) website.
+This is the source code for the [Eridian.xyz](https://eridian.xyz) website.
 The site is a Next.js static site.

 ## Development